Nikovash/bitoreum-builder/README.md

 ```bash
 CNTL+A then D
 ```
-And recooenct at any time with:
+And reconnect at any time with:
 ```bash
 screen -r
 ```
-If this is a remote session and the screen is still attached to a screen that was from a dropped connection you can force detact and reattach it to your current session with:
+If this is a remote session and the screen is still attached to a screen that was from a dropped connection you can force detach and reattach it to your current session with:
 ```bash
 screen -D -r
 ```